kurtosis-tech/avalanche-package/README.md

 this_package_output = this_package.run(plan, args)
 ```

-By using the `subnet_genesis_json` you can pass the url of a `genesis.json` in your own package to use a different genesis file for the subnet.
+By using the `subnet_genesis_json` argument you can pass the url of a `genesis.json` in your own package to use a different genesis file for the subnet.

 ## Kubernetes Configuration